-- c.
-Students who are pregnant or who have an altered health status must have written approval from their physicians to continue in the clinical setting and must meet all of the stated clinical outcomes with a satisfactory performance. - d.
+- 3. Students who are pregnant or who have an altered health status must have written approval from their physicians to continue in the clinical setting and must meet all the stated clinical outcomes with a satisfactory performance. - 4.
 HLGU and the clinical agencies are not responsible for any occupational hazards encountered during the course of study (i.e. infections, communicable diseases, or injury).
 Students are responsible for their own health care and health insurance throughout the nursing program.

-11.1a Pre-licensure Programs: Student Health Clearance Requirements
+11.1a Pre-licensure Programs Requirement: Student Health Clearance Requirements

 All students are required to meet the following health requirements throughout the entire time they are in the nursing program (i.e., the first day of Term 1 until the last day of Term 4).
-Students will upload documented proof of each requirement to CastleBranch student compliance tracking software.
-Students are provided the login information and instructions prior to orientation.
-Each participating student must meet the following health requirements and have documentation:
+Each participating student must meet the following health requirements and provide supporting documentation in triplicate for 1) their personal professional records, 2) their official CSON Student File, and 3) for their respective clinical agencies.